karthikchiru12/Algovis/README.md

 #### Update:
 1. Several Cheatsheets for various subjects are added.
 (May 2019). <br>
 2. A new Dataset section is added.
 (Jun 2019).
-3. Jekyllified the site to make future builds easily by Sri Pravan Paturi.
+3. Jekyllified the site to make future builds easily.
+Thanks to Sri Pravan Paturi.

 #### Screenshots :